trezzuri/erpnext-docs/docs/en/using-erpnext/notes.md

 ### Visibility of Notes

 You can select whether or not you want this particular Note to be Public.
-Making a Note public will allow you to share it across Users in your ERPNext account.
+Making a Note public will allow you to share it across Users in your SOMA account.

 ![Notes](/files/using-notes-3.png)